tylerlwsmith/tylerlwsmith/README.md

 ### SacMusic.com

 [SacMusic.com](https://sacmusic.com) is an open mic listing site that I designed, built, and maintained for open mics in Sacramento prior to the pandemic.
-It was built with Django REST Framework, Next.js, PostgreSQL, Nginx and Docker.
+It was built with Django REST Framework, Next.js, Tailwind CSS, PostgreSQL, Nginx and Docker.
 The listings haven't been maintained since COVID started 🙃

 ### My resume website